yc004/Pothole_CBAM_YOLO/docs/en/usage/python.md

 # Train the model
 model.train(data="coco8.yaml", epochs=5)

-# Validate the model on a different dataset
+# Validate the model on a different datasets
 model.val(data="path/to/separate/data.yaml")
 ```